YoungYNG/CyberGear-ROS/README.md

 catkin_make
 ```

-3. In a new console：==This step is vital, you should set CAN first==
+3. In a new console：**This step is vital, you should set CAN first**
 ```
 #set CAN for linux
 which slcand